SkylineCommunications/dataminer-docs/develop/DSI/DSIOpenConfig/DSI_OpenConfig_Middleware.md

 You need to create a [DataMinerConnectorDataGrid](xref:Skyline.DataMiner.Helper.OpenConfig.DataMapper.DataMinerConnectorDataGrid) and pass it the root YANG path of the `container` that will be stored.
 Then it is a matter of mapping the column parameters to the YANG paths of the `leaf` items.

 > [!NOTE]
-> After having created the [DataMinerConnectorDataMapper](xref:Skyline.DataMiner.Helper.OpenConfig.DataMapper.DataMinerConnectorDataMapper), do not forget to configure the [GnmiClient](xref:Skyline.DataMiner.Helper.OpenConfig.Api.GnmiClient) to use it by assigning it to the [DataMapper](xref:Skyline.DataMiner.Helper.OpenConfig.Api.GnmiClient.DataMapper) property.
+> After having created the [DataMinerConnectorDataMapper](xref:Skyline.DataMiner.Helper.OpenConfig.DataMapper.DataMinerConnectorDataMapper), do not forget to configure the [GnmiClient](xref:Skyline.DataMiner.Helper.OpenConfig.Api.GnmiClient) to use it with the [SetDataMapper](xref:Skyline.DataMiner.Helper.OpenConfig.Api.GnmiClient.SetDataMapper%2A) method.

 #### Configuring a default value